confluentinc/schema-registry/docs/security.rst

   * Default: "http://0.0.0.0:8081"
   * Importance: high

-``schema.registry.inter.instance.protocol``
-  The protocol used while making calls between the instances of Schema Registry.
-The slave to master node calls for writes and deletes will use the specified protocol.
-The default value would be `http`.
-When `https` is set, `ssl.keystore.` and `ssl.truststore.` configs are used while making the call.

-  * Type: string
-  * Default: "http"
-  * Importance: low

-On the client, configure the ``schema.registry.listener`` to match the configured Schema Registry listener.
+On the clients, configure ``schema.registry.url`` to match the configured Schema Registry listener.

 Additional configurations for HTTPS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If you configure an HTTPS listener, there are several additional configurations for the Schema Registry.

-If you are using HTTPS, configure the Schema Registry with appropriate SSL configurations for the keystore and optionally truststore.
-The truststore is required only when ``ssl.client.auth`` set to true.
+First, configure the appropriate SSL configurations for the keystore and optionally truststore.
+The truststore is required only when ``ssl.client.auth`` is set to true.

 .. sourcecode:: bash